 The island has a relaxed village-style charm it is located in the tranquil Gulf of Siam off the east coast of Thailand, the country’s third largest island has it all for a holiday anyway you like it – kicked back and relaxed at the Villa or out on the island being active.

 This “tropical paradise” is of course renowned for its beautiful white sand beaches, clean, clear warm water, lush tropical gardens and gentle ocean breezes, as well as its colourful fishing villages surrounding a picturesque centre piece of palm and durian covered mountains.

 Well known beaches include Chaweng, Lamai, Bophut, Big Buddha, Choeng Mon, Hua Thanon and Maenam.
-But one of the great pleasures is exploring smaller, virtually uninhabited coves, simply taking one of the small tracks from the main ring road around the island.
+But one of the great pleasures is exploring smaller, virtually uninhabited coves.

 Samui is also a great base for excursions to nearby islands, with Koh Tao, Koh Phangan and Koh Nang Yuan among the most beautiful.
 For the young at heart, Koh Phangan is also famous worldwide for its monthly ‘full moon festival’ where virtually anything goes!

 The in-house dining prepared by the Suralai Thai Chef provides some of the best cuisine on the Island.
-When taking excursions out of the Villa you can explore the abundance of restaurants, Samui offers every type of cuisine – particularly fresh seafood.
-The quaint Fisherman’s Village, a short drive away from Suralai, offers a wide choice of inviting outdoor cafes and bars.
+When taking excursions out of the Villa you can explore the abundance of restaurants Samui offers and sample the fresh seafood.
+The quaint Fisherman’s Village, a five minute drive from Suralai, offers a wide choice of inviting outdoor cafes and bars.
 Numerous rustic beach restaurants dotted along the coast at Bophut and Chaweng are especially relaxed.
 More upmarket options are offered by the international brand hotels including Banyan Tree, The W, Four Seasons and Conrad.